GiullianJT/copilot-in-fabric/docs/sessions/session3.md

 1. Back in **Model view** (Power BI Desktop or Service), add descriptions to measures and rename any leftover techy columns.
 2. Open **Q&A Tooling** (gear icon) ► **Synonyms** tab.
 Add 3‑5 business synonyms per key field (e.g., “revenue” for *Sales Amount*).
 [Screenshot]
-3. Hide columns the business will never ask about to reduce ambiguity in Copilot responses.
+3. Hide key columns and rename any cryptic columns to friendly business names (e.g., “Prod_ID” → “Product ID”).
+4. Checkpoint: verify all tables are related, names are readable, and no errors appear in the model.
-4. Save / Publish the updated model back to the workspace.
+5. Save / Publish the updated model back to the workspace.
-5. Re‑run two prompts from Session 2 and compare the visuals and answers.
+6. Re‑run two prompts from Session 2 and compare the visuals and answers.
 Expect fewer mismatches.
-6. Compile a best‑practice checklist with your table‑mates: clear names, synonyms, star schema, and realistic expectations of Copilot.
+7. Compile a best‑practice checklist with your table‑mates: clear names, synonyms, star schema, and realistic expectations of Copilot.